Posted on September 11 2020

 Communicating with dogs reduces blood pressure

 Surprisingly, it's true: after talking with dogs, some people do return to normal blood pressure - this has been scientifically proven.
+On a related note, a study showed that owning a dog might reduce the risk of heart disease by 36%!
 Playing with an animal calms and soothes, increasing the production of certain hormones that suppress stress hormones.

 They smell our diseases